lorikayman/RebisTheory/rebis_theory.md

 As they are described as fencers, the only equipment that could potentially fit to them is the [Flourish](https://wiki.spiralknights.com/Flourish) alchemy tree.

 The [Fowl Cloak](https://wiki.spiralknights.com/Fowl_Cloak) of [Rooster Prize Box](https://wiki.spiralknights.com/Rooster_Prize_Box) is the bringing element to tabards and Strangers as it has the same pattern weaved on cloth as a few Haven canopies ([Fowl Set pattern](https://wiki.spiralknights.com/File:Brown_Fowl-Set.png)).

 Similar to the cloak, [tabards of the rose](https://wiki.spiralknights.com/Tabard) of [Rose Regalia Prize Box](https://wiki.spiralknights.com/Rose_Regalia_Prize_Box) and a [letter](https://forums.spiralknights.com/en/node/95665).
 It is important to note meaning of tabard - a type of coat being worn in late middle ages Europe, used both in and out of military context.

 Fencers' armor designs are similar to Fowl's which are the same as the patterns on canopies across [Haven](#strangers-and-haven).
 This fact, as well as nature motif of knights of the Rose, we believe, makes it seem that knight of the rose were Almirians.

 The question is, how Vaelyn, for example, had in her possession her Grand Flourish and Final Flourish?

 An explanation can be presented here, as with gunslingers and regular close-combat knights, their weapons, their designs, fencers were also present on Isora with the rest of first generation of Isorians, but only after crash landing they attained the distinctive natural theming, reminiscent of kingdom of Almire.

-The fact that Stranger have those designs prior to arrival of Spiral Order during game's events is also should be emphasized.
-Could strangers be influenced by designs of Isorians?
-Yes, is those introduced it events seems to us as a solid proof of those designs being as such.
+The fact that Stranger have those designs prior to arrival of Spiral Order during game's events is important, as it suggest that a large period of time has passed since.
 Otherwise there would be no reason for Spiral Order to take Strangers' designs as the basis for tabards', including their framing as something coming, yet again, from the past.

 #### Fallen Valkyrian

-We believe, Fallen Valkyrian is the reason why heavenly kingdom invaded Underworld in the first place, and then sealing Legion of Ur.
+We believe, Fallen Valkyrian is the reason why heavenly kingdom invaded Underworld in the first place, and then of sealing the Legion of Ur.

 We would not attempt to understand Fallen's motivation or reasoning, as there is practically no information on him.
-But one thing, we believe is certain, - __what was done by him, had rippling effects large enough, so that he had to be banished__
+But one thing, we believe is certain, - __what was done by him, had rippling effects large enough, so that he had to be banished__.

-But, based on the designs of the armor, and its recipes, we can attempt to piece together what happened back then:
+Based on the designs of the armor, and its recipes, we can attempt to piece together what happened back then:

 - `A cursed suit of armor once worn by a celestial being cast down from paradise` ([Armor of the Fallen](https://wiki.spiralknights.com/Armor_of_the_fallen)).
 - `A cursed crown once worn by a celestial being cast down from paradise` ([Crown of the Fallen](https://wiki.spiralknights.com/Crown_of_the_Fallen)).